Jianliang-Shen/ASR-Ollama-Chattts/README.md

 ### Ollama

 Download and install ollama in windows.
-After that, run `ollama run llama3.1` in the Powershell to download the model.
+After that, run `ollama run llama3.1` or `ollama run qwen:7b` in the Powershell to download the model.
 Then start the ollama server:

 ```bash
 $ ollama serve